-- It shall be unlawful for any provider of medical assistance under this Part to knowingly and willfully make or cause to be made any false statement or representation of a material fact: - In any application for payment under this Part, or for use in determining (1) entitlement to such payment; or - With respect to the conditions or operation of a provider or facility in order (2) that such provider or facility may qualify or remain qualified to provide assistance under this Part. - It shall be unlawful for any provider of medical assistance to knowingly and willfully conceal or fail to disclose any fact or event affecting: - (1) His initial or continued entitlement to payment under this Part; or - The amount of payment to which such person is or may be entitled.
-(2) - Any Except as otherwise provided in subsection (e) of this section, any person who (c) violates a provision of this section shall be guilty of a Class I felony. - (d) "Provider" shall include any person who provides goods or services under this Part and any other person acting as an employee, representative or agent of such person. - In connection with the delivery of or payment for benefits, items, or services under this Part, it shall be unlawful for any provider of medical assistance under this Part to knowingly and willfully execute, or attempt to execute, a scheme or artifice to: - Defraud the Medical Assistance Program.
-(1) - (2) Obtain, by means of false or fraudulent pretenses, representations, or promises of material fact, any of the money or property owned by, or under the custody or control of, the Medical Assistance Program.
+- (a) It shall be unlawful for any provider of medical assistance under this Part to knowingly and willfully make or cause to be made any false statement or representation of a material fact: - (1) In any application for payment under this Part, or for use in determining entitlement to such payment; or - (2) With respect to the conditions or operation of a provider or facility in order that such provider or facility may qualify or remain qualified to provide assistance under this Part. - (b) It shall be unlawful for any provider of medical assistance to knowingly and willfully conceal or fail to disclose any fact or event affecting: - (1) His initial or continued entitlement to payment under this Part; or - (2) The amount of payment to which such person is or may be entitled. - (c) AnyExcept as otherwise provided in subsection (e) of this section, any person who violates a provision of this section shall be guilty of a Class I felony. - (d) "Provider" shall include any person who provides goods or services under this Part and any other person acting as an employee, representative or agent of such person. - (e) In connection with the delivery of or payment for benefits, items, or services under this Part, it shall be unlawful for any provider of medical assistance under this Part to knowingly and willfully execute, or attempt to execute, a scheme or artifice to: - (1) Defraud the Medical Assistance Program. - (2) Obtain, by means of false or fraudulent pretenses, representations, or promises of material fact, any of the money or property owned by, or under the custody or control of, the Medical Assistance Program.

 A violation of this subsection is a Class H felony.
-For the purposes of this subsection, "scheme" includes a plan or course of action.
+A conspiracy to violate this subsection is a Class I felony.

-It shall be unlawful for any provider, with the intent to obstruct, delay, or mislead an investigation of a violation of this section by the Attorney General's Office, to knowingly and willfully make or cause to be made a false entry in, alter, destroy, or conceal, or make a false statement about a financial, medical, or other record related to the provision of a benefit, item, or service under this Part."
+(f) It shall be unlawful for any provider, with the intent to obstruct, delay, or mislead an investigation of a violation of this section by the Attorney General's office, to knowingly and willfully make or cause to be made a false entry in, alter, destroy, or conceal, or make a false statement about a financial, medical, or other record related to the provision of a benefit, item, or service under this Part."

 SECTION 4.
-Sections 1 of this act becomes effective January 1, 2010 and applies to acts committed and actions filed on or after that date.
-A civil action may be filed after January 1, 2010 under Section 1 of this act based on acts committed prior to that date if the activity would also be covered under Part 7 of Article 2 of Chapter 108A of the General Statutes and if the limitation period set forth in G.S.
-1-615(a) and 108A-70.13 has not lapsed.
-The remainder of this act becomes effective July 1, 2009.
+Section 1 of this act becomes effective January 1, 2010, and applies to acts committed on or after that date.
+A civil action may be filed after January 1, 2010, under Section 1 of this act based on acts committed prior to that date if the activity would also be covered under Part 7 of Article 2 of Chapter 108A of the General Statutes and if the limitation period set forth in G.S.
+1-615(a) and G.S.
+108A-70.13 has not lapsed.
+Section 3 of this act becomes effective December 1, 2009, and applies to offenses committed on or after that date.
+The remainder of this act is effective when it becomes law.